 Good nutrition is important for healthy childhood growth and development not only during the summer months, but also throughout the school year.
 However, 1 in 5 children in Indiana does not always have enough to eat to stay healthy.
 This is especially true on the weekends and during school breaks when school meals are not available.

 That’s where Gleaners’ BackSacks: Weekend Food for Kids program comes in.
-Each Friday, a bag of shelf-stable, kid-friendly, easy-open foods is sent home with nearly 9,000 at-risk children in more than 240 schools.
+Each Friday, a bag of shelf-stable, kid-friendly, easy-open foods is sent home with 7,500+ at-risk children.
 The 9 food items included in each bag are designed to fill the nutritional gaps that may exist for kids who come home to empty refrigerators and cupboards.
 Our Nutrition Manager recently analyzed the nutrition content of our BackSack menu, and here is what she found:

 - Approximately half of a child’s weekend needs for calories, total fat, protein, carbohydrates, fiber, and vitamin A is provided by the BackSack.